Right-to-Work FAQ

 Can’t workers get rid of a union that’s doing a bad job?

 That’s easier said than done.
-Once a union is certified it is difficult for employees to remove it.
+Once a union is certified, it is difficult for employees to remove it.
 Decertification elections must wait until a contract expires and because of forced dues and fees, unions have large amounts of funds to fight attempts to remove them.
 This is one reason why most employees in unionized firms have NEVER actually voted in an election to certify the union that represents them.
-The union is simply entrenched and therefore has the ability to act in manner that may be more beneficial to union leaders than to union members.
+The union is simply entrenched and therefore has the ability to act in a manner that may be more beneficial to union leaders than to union members.
 Union officials in right-to-work states know that if they lose touch with their members, those members may simply start withholding dues and fees.
 This keeps the union more immediately accountable to the workers it represents.

 WORKPLACE